yarnpkg/website/_posts/2017-07-11-lets-dev-a-package-manager.md

 Finally!
 After all this time, we finally have our tiny package manager!
 You can even see its full code on [this repository](https://github.com/yarnpkg/lets-dev-demo) - try it, it really works!
 It is admittedly pretty basic, kind of slow, and without much features, but we love it nevertheless and that's all that matters.
 And because it's young, there is still room for some evolution and improvements:

 * We could implement a powerful CLI that would be similar to Yarn!
+With progress bars, and emojis, and all those fancy things!
+In fact, the demo already has progress bars, so that's a good start!

 * We could split our functions into modules!
 Our package manager would then be a simple CLI, and our fetchers / resolvers / linkers would be loaded from a configuration file.
 Want to link everything using symlinks or hardlinks instead of copying files?
 Just use another linker than the default one!
 Want to add support for extra fetchers?
 Add them to your config files and be done with it!
 In fact, we even [started experimenting with something similar in Yarn](https://github.com/yarnpkg/yarn/pull/3501).

 * We could also improve our optimizer so that it would actually work in every case! ;) And assuming a plugin architecture like the one we talked in the previous item, we could implement multiple optimization strategies — from the `[--flat](https://yarnpkg.com/lang/en/docs/cli/install/#toc-yarn-install-flat)` option to ensure that we wouldn't use multiple versions of any single package, up to the more esoteric optimizers that would use more complex strategies, such as [SAT solvers](https://github.com/yarnpkg/yarn/issues/422) — and all without any risk of hurting the core package manager experience!

 * We could persist our resolution tree to a file on the disk, which we would call `yarn.lock`, and each time we would need to process a package from within our `getPinnedReference` and `getPackageDependencies` functions, we would instead extract that information from the file instead of over the network!
 (In case you're wondering, that's exactly how Yarn's yarn.lock works, and NPM 5's `package-lock.json`)

 * We could save the tarballs in some sort of a cache, so that we wouldn't have to download them from the network multiple times.

 This is only a short list, far from being exhaustive!
 Package managers can implement a wide range of features, which can each be improved in a lot of different ways.
 As you can see, the future looks bright: who can tell what new improvements will come over the next years?
 No one can tell for sure, but what I can tell you is to watch this blog for the next Yarn announcement!